jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 - `WIP` (Work in Progress): An assessment of how many jobs are simultaneously being performed by the system.
 It can be a simple count of *active* jobs or calculations based on other values associated with a Job like the money value of a job, the number of individual items in the job (e.g. how many items in a shopping order), etc. As an indicator, it is a direct measure of how much value is *trapped* in the system at a particular point in time.
 - `Resource Usage per unit of Yield`: Usage of a specific kind of resource used either in the period or for a job.
 For simplicity, in the diagram above, there is no detail on the lifecycle of resources, but typically they have a *Consumption Event* with an associated time when a quantity of the resource is consumed (if it is discrete) or a *Consumption Rate* for continuous consumption (e.g. electricity)

-As mentioned before, this is a very simplified model of system operation, but it provides enough elements to define the fundamentals of observation and measurement and captures the essence of operations for a very broad range of business and technical processes, a very short list of very common applications of this model include:
+Despite this being a very simplified model of system operation, it provides enough elements to define the fundamentals of observation and measurement and captures the essence of operations for a very broad range of business and technical processes, a very short list of very common applications of this model include:

 Call Centers
-: The jobs here are incoming calls, the execution of the job is to respond to customers questions or requests, If the customer is satisfied, it is a successful outcome otherwise it is considered scrap.
+: Jobs here are incoming calls, the execution of the job is to respond to customers questions or requests, If the customer is satisfied, it is a successful outcome otherwise it is considered scrap.

 Telecommunication Systems
 : Jobs are either connection requests or data packets to be routed.